eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 `$x("//path/to/my/element");`

 3. Ensure your locator matches **exactly** 1 element.
 The first element that matches a given XPath is used even if more were found.
+Newer Browser library versions will raise an error by default if your locator matches more than 1 element.

 ## Exercise